Changemakers to Watch: Tom and Leanna McBride

 By Elana Warsen

 Much has been said about rural Minnesota’s “brain drain,” in which ambitious young people leave their quaint hometowns for metro areas.
 Less is mentioned about the brain gain that occurs when those same young people return several years later, bringing their college degrees, professional skills, and families with them.
-Tom and Leanna McBride, this week’s Changemakers, are two such young professionals contributing to Itasca County’s brain gain.
+Tom and Leanna McBride, featured in this Changemakers to Watch, are two such young professionals contributing to Itasca County’s brain gain.
 Since their recent return to Grand Rapids after several years away, the McBrides have taken action to make our community the best it can be.

 Tom and Leanna met as students at Grand Rapids High School.
 Leanna graduated in 2005 and moved to Minneapolis to attend dental school at the University of Minnesota.
 Tom graduated in 2006 and enrolled at Itasca Community College.
 He, too, left Grand Rapids to complete a bachelor’s degree at the College of St. Scholastica in Duluth.
 Eventually, the couple ended up in Charlotte, North Carolina for Leanna’s dental residency.